The Chicken Problem

 It all begins when Peg needs one more guest to make her pie picnic perfect.
 Cat tries to help but, in the process, creates the even more unmanageable problem of 100 escaping chicks.
 On the verge of \"freaking out\" because she realizes just how many chicks are on the loose, Peg counts to 10 to calm down, and she, Cat, and Pig come up with a plan that saves the day.
 Counting, logic, and cooperation as well as a willingness to tackle the problem themselves are the reasons they succeed.
 Numbers and math symbols are scattered amid the very cute drawings of barnyard scenes and, of course, the 100 very individualized chicks.
 Even the endpapers, both in the front and back, are filled with sketches of various people, animals, numbers...and more chicks.

 Is it any good?

-THE CHICKEN PROBLEM is more than just a counting book.
-It's about the joy of solving problems, no matter how overwhelming, and it definitely makes math look like fun!
+This is more than just a counting book; it's about the joy of solving problems, no matter how overwhelming, and it definitely makes math look like fun!
 The story is a simple one with a happy ending and a great lesson.
 The colorful, animated illustrations make Peg and Cat's math-infused world come alive with energy and friendship that will captivate even more sophisticated readers.
 The characters have just enough cuteness to make them lovable and believable, and each scene, set against graph paper covered with faded equations, will give both kids and their parents plenty to look at and share.

 Families can talk about...